Javier Aguirre (director)

-Javier Aguirre Fernández (13 June 1935 - 4 December 2019) was a Spanish film director, writer and producer.
+Javier Aguirre Fernández (13 June 1935 – 4 December 2019) was a Spanish film director, writer and producer.

 Biography and career

-Aguirre was born in Donostia-San Sebastián in Spain.
+Aguirre was born in San Sebastián in Spain.
 Aguirre developed an interest in film at an early age.
 When he was a teenager, he started collaborating for entertainment magazines like Radiocinema, Film Ideal, and others.
 In 1955, when he was around 20 years old, he founded and directed the San Sebastián Film Club.
 From 1956 to 1957, Aguirre organized film courses and film festivals.
 During those years, he also studied at the Instituto de Investigaciones y Experiencias Cinematográficas (IIEC).
 He worked as an assistant director until he started directing his own short films in the 1960s.